 - An individual willing to set up Screen Printing can select from a diverse range of inks that will help you produce special effects.
 With the correct type of ink, one can create foil or 3D designs.

 - Screen Printing can be done on nearly any textile material as long as it has a flat surface.

 - Screen Printing is cost-effective for high volumes of fabrics of the same design.
-People willing to start the screen printing services at home can afford to buy them.
+People willing to start screen printing services or sublimation at home can afford to buy them.

 - There are lesser details.
 Hence, making Screen Printing an excellent selection for graphics, names, or logos.
 However, it may not be suitable for intricate designs or photography.

 - The designs produced by Screen Printing are highly durable compared to Digital Printing Designs.
 Also, Screen Printed Designs can withstand wear and sunlight.

 - If an individual wants to use multiple colors, they will have to add each color separately.
 Therefore, increasing the production time and adding up to costs.

 - When doing Screen Printing, one can use a limited amount of colors.
 Thus, resulting in relatively simple designs.

 - If you are making a single t-shirt, it may cost more, as screen printing is a lengthy process.
 Also, adding up to the costs along with consuming more time too.